52North/sensor-web-tutorial/docs/hands-on/09_01_sos_installation_war_file.md

 The `Service` settings provides the definition of

-- SOS URL (TODO Beschreibung)
+- SOS URL: The URL via which the SOS shall be available
-- Strict SpatialFiltering
+- Strict SpatialFiltering:
 - Create/Update FOI geometry
 - List only parent offerings
 - Insert procedure/FOI via InsertResult